 Why You Should Trust Us

 Our lead tester, Jane Jackson, has traveled hundreds of miles on foot across the world.
 From trekking in Nepal to trips into the Wind River Range, the Tetons, and the Sierra Nevada to working as a member of Yosemite Search and Rescue, Jane has put her time in on the trails.
-All this hiking has given her plenty of time to experience blisters, bunions, and hot spots - so Jane is no stranger to the range of suffering that can occur with ill-fitting footwear.
-She has spent countless hours over the last three years researching hiking boots and putting them to the test around the globe.
+All this hiking has given her plenty of time to experience blisters, bunions, and hot spots.
+Jane is no stranger to the range of suffering that can occur with ill-fitting footwear.
+She has spent countless hours over the last four years researching hiking boots and putting them to the test around the globe.

 Related: How We Tested Hiking Boots for Women